 PROUD OF OUR PAST, EXCITED FOR OUR FUTURE

-The history of Yerevan Brusov State University of Language and Social Sciences (YSULS) is a long story of establishment, recognition and development.
+The history of Brusov State University (BSU) is a long story of establishment, recognition and development.
 For over eight decades the university has educated progressive generations that have brought their invaluable contribution to the fields of Language Education, Pedagogy, Philology, Cultural Studies and Social Sciences both in Armenia and worldwide.
 The parade of Brusov alumni is led by heroes of the USSR and Artsakh, scientists, honorable teachers, managers, clergymen, diplomats, politicians, military servicemen, respectable artists and other renowned specialists.
 One of the greatest acknowledgements of the university’s activity is the “Order of Friendship of Peoples,” awarded in 1985 for training qualified staff and for the university’s contribution in the development of science.

-To this day, being truthful to its mission, YSULS is training qualified specialists for our country in the fields of humanities, social sciences, pedagogy and hospitality.
+To this day, being truthful to its mission, BSU is training qualified specialists for our country in the fields of humanities, social sciences, pedagogy and hospitality.

 Since the day of its establishment, the institution has constantly developed and expanded its scope of professional fields and domains: hence, the university name has respectively undergone various changes – from Pedagogical to Foreign Languages, and today it is already the University of Languages and Social Sciences.
 Since 1962, the university has remained faithful to the honor of being named after the prominent Russian poet Valery Brusov, thus becoming the globally recognized “brand” of “Brusov University”.